fastai/fastai/README.md

 ## Is My System Supported?

+1. Python: You need to have python 3.6+

+2. Operating System

+   Since fastai-1.0 relies on pytorch-1.0, you need to be able to install pytorch-1.0 first.

-**Important**: as of this moment pytorch.org's pre-1.0.0 version (`torch-nightly`) supports:
+   As of this moment pytorch.org's pre-1.0.0 version (`torch-nightly`) supports:

      - linux: fully
      - mac: CPU-only
      - windows: not supported

    This will change once `pytorch` 1.0.0 is released and installable packages made available for your system, which could take some time after the official release is made.
 Please watch for updates [here](https://pytorch.org/get-started/locally/).

    If your system is currently not supported, please consider installing and using the very solid "v0" version of `fastai`.
 Please see the [instructions](https://github.com/fastai/fastai/tree/master/old).

+### Python version

 ## Conda Install